Purpose and Scope

 Responsibility

-All employees must read the grievance procedure and if they have any questions in relation to their understanding about the procedure address them immediately to their immediate Line Manager or the Human Resources (HR) Department.
+All employees must read the grievance procedure, and if they have any questions in relation to their understanding of the procedure, address them immediately to their immediate Manager/Supervisor or the Human Resources (HR) Department.

 Supervisors and Managers conducting a meeting, formal or informal, to address a grievance must do so in accordance with the procedure.
 Managers must inform the HR Department when a formal grievance is raised by a member of staff.